Why does the appearance (or layout) of my document change when I open it on a different machine?

 What works best to preserve the look of your document, however, is to select the printer on which you will ultimately be printing the document (even if it is not connected to the printer where you're editing).
 Then you will know exactly where the page breaks will fall.
 Of course, that won't help if you need to email the document to others—but the other suggestions will.

 If you are emailing the document to others and preserving the page layout is critical, one solution is to email your document in Adobe PDF format.
-In Word 2003 and earlier, you will need to have Adobe Acrobat or one of its cheaper clones (CutePDF and PrimoPDF are free downloads that are frequently recommended); for Word 2007, you can download the free Save as PDF add-in from Microsoft.
+In Word 2003 and earlier, you will need to have Adobe Acrobat or one of its cheaper clones (CutePDF and PrimoPDF are free downloads that are frequently recommended); for Word 2007, you can download the free Microsoft Save as PDF add-in (no longer available directly from Microsoft).
 Word 2010 and above have PDF authoring built in.